 D-Risk uses a simple water balance to calculate the potential soil moisture deficit (PSMD) using monthly rainfall (P) and reference evapotranspiration (ETo) data, and the maximum PSMD (PSMDmax) is identified for each year.
 Using the crop and soils data provided by the user and the annual PSMDmax, D-Risk then calculates the theoretical annual irrigation needs for each crop-soil combination using a set of equations derived from previous research.
 By combining data on irrigation needs (depths water applied, mm) with the irrigated areas (ha) data, D-Risk calculates total water demand for each year.

 From the water balance modelling, annual irrigation deficits and licensed abstraction ‘headroom’ are calculated.
-An irrigation deficit is assumed to be any proportion of annual demand that was not met either due to annual or monthly licence limits and/or not being able to supply water from reservoirs.
+An irrigation deficit is assumed to be any proportion of annual demand that was not met either (1) due to annual or monthly licence limits, (2) abstraction constraints imposed by local flow conditions, and/or (3) not being able to supply water from reservoirs.
 Licensed ‘headroom’ is defined as the proportion of licensed volume that is not abstracted in any given year.
 It is calculated from the sum of all available licences (both direct and storage).

 Because droughts are both rare and always different, the small number of past ‘real’ drought events are insufficient to provide a realistic assessment of future drought risk.
 Consequently, the MaRIUS project used a very complex regional climate model to produce a dataset of 100 series of ‘synthetic’ weather that could have occurred in the past.
 The data have been checked for robustness against actual historical records.
 Each weather series, of 30 years length, is equally probable weather.
 The D-Risk tool uses this data in the method described above in two ways:

-Irrigation deficit is defined as the total volumetric irrigation demand not supplied in a year due to either monthly and/or annual licence limits being reached and/or insufficient water stored in reservoirs (where relevant).
+Irrigation deficit is defined as the total volumetric irrigation demand not supplied in a year.
+This is due to either monthly and/or annual licence limits being reached and/or insufficient water stored in reservoirs (upper graph) and with abstraction constraints imposed by local flow conditions (lower graph).

 The reservoir sizing module in D-Risk (here-after called ‘D-Risk reservoir’) is designed to help agri-businesses assess how the construction of an on-farm reservoir could reduce their drought risk.
-D-Risk reservoir determines the irrigation reservoir sizing based on the irrigation deficit of a given farm calculated by D-Risk, and provides an indicative estimate of the construction cost.
+D-Risk reservoir determines the irrigation reservoir sizing based on the D-Risk’s calculated irrigation deficit that takes account of abstraction constraints imposed by local flow conditions, and provides an indicative estimate of the construction cost.

 Indicative cost estimates for each reservoir volume for both clay-lined and (plastic- or HDPE-) lined designs are provided.
-The reservoir costs are calculated based on volume-cost functions derived from Weatherhead et al. (2014)1, adjusted for inflation to 2019 prices, and contemporary data provided by Hawes Associates and HYDREAU Consulting Engineers.
-The indicative cost estimate provided include only civil engineering works, earthworks and lining costs, and do not include additional capital costs such as environmental assessments, planning and permitting applications etc.
+The reservoir costs are calculated based on volume-cost functions derived from Weatherhead et al. (2014)1, adjusted for inflation to 2019 prices, and recent data provided by Hawes Associates and HYDREAU Consulting Engineers.
+The indicative cost estimate provided includes only civil engineering works, earthworks and lining costs, and does not include additional capital costs such as environmental assessments, planning and permitting applications.

 D-Risk reservoir can be used to provide rapid indicative guidance to businesses to help determine whether the likely monetary investment in reservoir construction for a given level of reduction in annual drought risk merits further investigation.
 D-Risk reservoir is not intended to replace professional advice from reservoir design engineers.